Morpho-lang/morpho/help/functionals.md

 The gradient of a field is available within an integrand function using the `gradient()` function.

 The field derivative of the integral is `fieldgradient(f)` for a field `f` supplied to the constructor.

+An optional `method` dictionary selects the quadrature; see the `quadrature` help entry for further details.

 See the `Functionals` entry for general information about functionals.